Foreverland/InputValidator/README.md

 result = validator.validateString("7") // false
 ```

+Find more information about the basic validations on the [`Validation` repository](https://github.com/3lvis/Validation).

 It also helps you verify if a string should be inserted into another string, useful when validating inputs on a `UITextField`.
 For example validating the expiration date of a card, where the format is `MM/YY`, month is between 1-12 and YY is equal or later than the current year.

 ```objc